Can I remove JQUERY?

 How to manage the transition from jQuery to vanilla JS with POWER theme

-This setting allows you to deactivate jQuery to improve website performance.
-Now and with the next update.
+This setting allows you to deactivate jQuery to improve website performance in combination with v28.

 Important Information Regarding v26